aleb2000/ImageTranslator/README.md

 The following translators are supported.

 - [Argos Translate](https://github.com/argosopentech/argos-translate) as the default translator, as it is very lightweight while having quite a good translation performance.
-- [Bergamot Translator](https://github.com/browsermt/bergamot-translator/), using the [Firefox Translations](https://github.com/mozilla/firefox-translations-models) models (except on the Windows platform, where it is unsupported).
 - [EasyNMT](https://github.com/UKPLab/EasyNMT), a wrapper for several translation models:
     - Opus-MT
     - mBART_50